angeluriot/Papermap/doc/why.md

 <br/>

-## 📰 Papermap VS a newspaper article
+## ðŸ“° Papermap VS a newspaper article

 Newspapers are often politically biased, and their articles are usually based on weak evidence such as testimonials, opinions, a single study, or other newspaper articles.